holderlb/deep-histology/Tiling/README.md

 points of a polygon encompassing a region, and "properties":"classification":"name" of the pathology of the region.
 If a tile overlaps one region, but no others, then it is written to the directory named after that region's pathology.
-The amount of overlap necessary is controlled by the TILE\_OVERLAP variable.
+The amount of overlap necessary is controlled by the `TILE_OVERLAP` variable.

 The tile images are stored in the `tiles/<pathology>` subdirectory.
 The tile image file name is of the form: `<image>_<NNNNN>.jpg`, where `<NNNNN>` is a unique 5-digit, 0-padded number assigned to the tile image.
 The details about the tiles are appended to the file `tiles/tiles.csv` (image, location, pathology, color).

-If the optional --other argument is given, then the program also generates tiles that are nearby, but don't overlap, the annotation regions.
-The tiles are designated with pathology OTHER\_PATHOLOGY and color OTHER\_COLOR (defined below).
+If the optional `--other` argument is given, then the program also generates tiles that are nearby, but don't overlap, the annotation regions.
+The tiles are designated with pathology `OTHER\_PATHOLOGY` and color `OTHER\_COLOR` (set in code).

-Finally, if the global variable gGenerateTiledImage=True, the program generates the image `<image>_tiles.tif` that shows all the generated tiles as rectangles colored according to their pathology.
+Finally, if the global variable `gGenerateTiledImage=True`, the program generates the image `<image>_tiles.tif` that shows all the generated tiles as rectangles colored according to their pathology.

-NOTE: This program does not remove existing tiles, will overwrite existing tiles with the same name, and will append tile information to an existing tiles/tiles.csv file.
+NOTE: This program does not remove existing tiles, will overwrite existing tiles with the same name, and will append tile information to an existing `tiles/tiles.csv` file.
 This allows you to run the program multiple times, once for each image, and collect all the tiles in one place.

 Author: Larry Holder, Washington State University